Looks like Slack doesn’t meet your needs.

-Microsoft Teams doesn’t come as a separate product like all the previous Slack competitors.
-You’ll have to start a Microsoft Office 365 free trial if you don’t have an account yet.
-Even though its main target audience is enterprise sector, the app was obviously inspired by Slack considering the way it looks and feels.
+Even though the main target audience of Microsoft Teams is the enterprise sector, the app was obviously inspired by Slack considering the way it looks and feels.
 We decided to give it a try.

-To begin with, we have spent an entire day at work setting up Microsoft Teams.
+To begin with, we have spent an entire day at work setting up Microsoft Teams as a part of Office 365 Business Premium package.
 The most tolerant and patient guy in our team – our highly skilled backend developer with over 15 years of experience, fell short of patience when installing Microsoft Teams.

 I’ve submitted the form twice as the site wouldn’t work.
 Then I waited for 10 minutes to receive an email and get into the system.
 Next 30 minutes I’ve been waiting for all the Microsoft Office 365 apps to launch.
 Microsoft Teams app was the last to load.
 Then I had to dig into settings trying to figure out how to invite users and break them into groups.